Eschatologue/CM_wiki/docs/class/cleric/tempest.md

 ### Level 17: Stormborn

 The winds of the tempest lift your form into the air.
-You have a Fly speed equal to your :rsc-spd: Speed.
+You have a Fly speed equal to your **:rsc-spd: Speed**{ .em }.

 --8<-- "includes/snippets/spells2/lv0-5.md"